angular/material/README.md

 This project is still in early preview.
 It is a complementary effort to the [Polymer](http://www.polymer-project.org/) project's [paper elements collection](http://www.polymer-project.org/docs/elements/paper-elements.html).

+> Please note that using Angular Material requires the use **Angular 1.3.x** or higher.

 ## Demo Site

 You can see these components in action at http://material.angularjs.org